SanaMochi/CS100-Fall-2019-rshell/README.md

 * We have created relavant classes that work with the parser (for inputs such as `&&` , `||` , `;`)
 * We have figures out a parser to use and the functionality of other relevant functions that work with it
-* We made unit and integrationtests using the `googletest` framework
+* We made unit and integration tests using the `googletest` framework
 * Add more items as they become necessary such as special cases (parenthesis, etc)